Pelto/going-serverless-workshop/README.md

 # going-serverless-workshop
 A workshop on how to construct serverless applications on AWS

 ## Deploy everything

-### 1. Package the application
+### 1. Package the backend

 ```
 ./scripts/package-stack.sh
 ```

-This will upload all of the lamba pacages to S3 and generate an output file.
+This will upload all of the lambda packages to S3 and generate an output file.

 ### 2. Deploy the backend